zhenzhebao/2015-U.S.-Flight-Analysis/README.md

 ### Flight Cancellations and Diversions by Region
 - Cancellation and diversion patterns also differed between flights operating within the same region and those crossing regions.
 - Flights operating within the South were less affected overall, with the lowest cancellation and diversion rates.
-- Among flights operating within the Northeast, 22.73% were cancelled, compared with only 0.87% of flights operating within the South.
+- Among flights operating within the Northeast, 22.73% were canceled, compared with only 0.87% of flights operating within the South.
 In contrast, flights operating within the West and cross region flights both had a 0.27% diversion rate, compared with 0.09% for the South.

 ### Daily Flight Cancellation and Diversion Rates
 - From a daily perspective, 98.76% of flights operating within the Northeast were cancelled on January 27, while 89.80% were cancelled on February 2.